Next.js Routing: A Complete Beginner Guide

 In this tutorial, we explored the basics of routing in Next.js 13 and learned how to structure routes using both the Pages Router and the App Router.
 We specifically focused on the stable App router introduced in the latest version Next.js 13.4.

-We discussed routing terminology, learned about specific files, created routes for different aspects, and also discussed about key differences between the App router and the Page Router.
+We discussed routing terminology, learned about specific files, created routes for different aspects, and discussed the key differences between the App router and the Page Router.

-By exploring these concepts, you've not only understood what these tools can do but also got an idea about when to use the App Router and when to stick with the old way of using the Pages Directory.
+By exploring these concepts, you've understood what these tools can do and got an idea about when to use the App Router and when to stick with the old way of using the Pages Directory.

 Stay tuned for more exciting tutorials!